kanedata/ixbrl-parse/README.md

 A python module for getting useful data out of ixbrl files.
 The library is at an early stage - feedback and improvements are very welcome.

+**New in version 0.5**: Support for Python 3.11 has been added.
+I've had some problems with Python 3.11 and Windows as lxml binaries aren't yet available.
+Also new in version 0.5 is type checking - the whole library now has types added.

 **New in version 0.4**: I've added initial support for pure XBRL files as well as tagged HTML iXBRL files.
 Feedback on this feature is welcome - particularly around getting values out of numeric items.

 ## Requirements